gil0mendes/Initium/docs/initium-protocol.md

       from a boot image.
     - `INITIUM_BOOTDEV_DISK` (1): Booted from a disk device.
     - `INITIUM_BOOTDEV_NET` (2): Booted from the network.
+	- `INITIUM_BOOTDEV_OTHER` (3): Booted from some other device, specified by a string, the meaning of which is OS-defined.

    The remainder of the structure is dependent on the device type.